nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

     :width: 100%

 **Fig. 3** an example for a (S)TEM
-The design principles for the SEM as well as the FIB are used for modelling a transmission electron microscope.
+The design principles for the SEM as well as the FIB are used for modeling a transmission electron microscope.
 Noteworthy is that the figure illustrates an optical setup that is a mixture of a conventional TEM and a STEM.
 The presence of a scan_controller is one characteristic feature of an STEM.
 Given that a TEM specimen is typically orders of magnitude thinner than a SEM specimen, the electron beam can penetrate the material.
 This enables